Let me share my favourite yet affordable eco-friendly shampoo and conditioner today, all tried and tested, and under £10.

 Suma’s Alter/Native range of eco-friendly shampoo and conditioner comes in at under £6 for a 400 ml bottle.

-Suma’s range of effective but affordable shampoo and conditioner is certified vegan, and certified as cruelty-free under the Leaping Bunny independent certification programme.
-All of their products are made in the UK too, for a lower carbon footprint.
+This range of effective but affordable shampoos and conditioners is certified vegan.
+And it is certified as cruelty-free under the Leaping Bunny independent certification programme.

 Because this shampoo is specifically formulated for babies, then if your scalp or skin is sensitive to shampoo then this could be a good one to try.
-Do check the ingredients beforehand though, if you know there is a specific ingredient that you know you are allergic to.
+Do check the ingredients beforehand though.
+Particularly if you know there is a specific ingredient that you know you are allergic to.

-This vegan-friendly shampoo is formulated with beneficial ingredients like extract of organic calendula.
+This vegan-friendly shampoo is formulated with beneficial ingredients like extracts of organic calendula.
 It’s also free from synthetic preservatives, fragrances, colourants, and raw materials derived from mineral oils.
-It’s also vegan-friendly.

 What About Eco-Friendly Shampoo Bars?

 I didn’t forget about shampoo bars.
-It’s just that shampoo bars can be a bit of a different beast to liquid shampoo.
-Some come with a transition period, some leave your hair waxy and some can dry your hair out.
-I’m therefore working on a guide to the best shampoo bars, that I will share with you shortly.
-Watch this space!
+It’s just that shampoo bars can be a bit of a different beast compared to liquid shampoo.
+Some come with a transition period.
+Some leave your hair feeling waxy.
+And some can dry your hair out.
+I’ve therefore polled 13,000 Moral Fibres Instagram followers, to produce this separate guide to the best shampoo bars for almost every hair type.